The Uphill Athlete Strength Series

 This Muscular Endurance workout is appropriate for Mountaineers, Mountain Runners and Ski Mountaineers.
 Anyone who needs to go steeply uphill faster for longer will see gains from this workout.
 The beginning workout is shown here.
-Unless you have extensive experience with these exercises, use bodyweight only for the first 2-3 workouts to learn the movements and avoid severe muscle soreness.
+If this is the first time you have been through this ME progression than you should use bodyweight only for the first 2-3 workouts to learn the movements and avoid severe muscle soreness.
 The progression shown is a suggestion that should well work for most people.
 However, variations in individual starting strength will mean that some people will progress faster than others.
 Expect to get mildly stiff and sore for 2 days after doing this workout.
 So allow some easy recovery workouts after this.
 Most people will not need to do this workout more than 1 time/week to see significant gains.
 It is easy to overdo this kind of work.
 Start slowly and progress at your own rate.

 5′ Dynamic stretch routine

 Pick 4-5 of your most challenging core exercises .
 You can select from this group